 When the dance connection is good, it’s amazing.
 You feel like you can do soo much!
 But when the connection sucks, (to put it bluntly), it can feel pretty darn bad.
 Often, it’s the lack of connection and/or the aggressive pulling/ yanking/ pressing/ manhandling/ woman-handling/ soul-crushing… whatever else you want to call it, that can destroy a dance.
 Not just the way it feels, but also the way it looks.
 No wonder it’s the number one thing that dance couples argue over!
 Which of course woudn’t happen to you if you’re taking lessons with us!

-Having danced competitively and socially for many years, as well as coaching students from beginners to world champions, Tytus and I see these top 3 problems when it comes to connecting with your partner.
+Having danced competitively and socially for many years, as well as coaching students from beginners to world champions, Tytus and I see quite a few common problems when it comes to connecting with your partner.
+Let’s take a look at the top 3 problems and how they can be resolved!

 Problem #1: Having a loosey goosey frame

 I don’t want to get too technical, but the frame is basically your upper torso (arms, elbows, shoulders and ribcage).
 Your frame is important because that’s the pathway through which you connect physically to your partner.
 Having a loose frame means not having “tone” in the frame.
-A telltale sign is if you’re sagging your arms, moving them around a lot or being very heavy on your partner.
+Telltale signs of having a loose frame are:

 The more direct the pathway, the easier to connect.